Lerato-cloud9/LERMOK25528_FTO2506_A_LERATO-MOKALOBA_SDFO1/README.md

 ## 🏆 Soft Skills

-- 🤝 Teamwork & Collaboration
+- 🤝 Teamwork & Collaboration-i enjoyed picking on other's ideas and approach on the challenge
-- 📢 Communication Skills
+- 📢 Communication Skills-one of them was reaching out to coach and my peers for assistance
-- 🎯 Problem-Solving
+- 🎯 Problem-Solving-i was  able to fix the little mistakes i encountered during my 1st challenge
-- 🚀 Adaptability
+- 🚀 Adaptability-i adjusted to using new tools like Git and VS code

 ---